Blazorise/Blazorise.Articles/news/2024-11-15-release-notes-170/post.md

 Here's a summary of what's new in this release:

-- .NET 9 Support: Blazorise 1.7 now fully supports .NET 9, enabling compatibility with the latest features, improved performance, and security benefits.
+- **.NET 9 Support**: Blazorise 1.7 now fully supports .NET 9, enabling compatibility with the latest features, improved performance, and security benefits.
-- New PdfViewer Component: Easily render PDF documents with the new PdfViewer component, including zoom and navigation options.
+- **New PdfViewer Component**: Easily render PDF documents with the new PdfViewer component, including zoom and navigation options.
 Ideal for integrating document viewing into your apps.
-- New Skeleton Component: Provide loading placeholders to enhance user experience, with a customizable Skeleton component for seamless integration and improved perceived performance.
+- **New Skeleton Component:** Provide loading placeholders to enhance user experience, with a customizable Skeleton component for seamless integration and improved perceived performance.
-- RichTextEdit Table Support (Experimental): Support for tables is now available in the RichTextEdit component through a community-developed module, enhancing your text-editing capabilities.
+- **RichTextEdit Table Support (Experimental):** Support for tables is now available in the RichTextEdit component through a community-developed module, enhancing your text-editing capabilities.
-- Object Fit: flexible options for element scaling and positioning.
+- **Object Fit:** flexible options for element scaling and positioning.
-- SelectedCell API: listen to the cell selection changes while navigating through DataGrid.
+- **SelectedCell API:** listen to the cell selection changes while navigating through DataGrid.
-- Chart: Tooltip callbacks
+- **Chart:** Tooltip callbacks
-- Optimizations: Optimized the internals of of Blazorise.
+- **Optimizations**: Optimized the internals of of Blazorise.

 Dive into each section for a comprehensive overview of these features and learn how they can enhance your projects.
 We value your feedback and encourage you to share your thoughts as we continue to refine and improve Blazorise.